Jon has been the Managing Director at Tavarua and Namotu Island Resorts

 work at University of California, Davis and has now moved to the Yale School

-of Management, where he is in the second year of the EMBA program
+of Management, where he is in the second year of the EMBA program in the

 Sustainability Focus Area and a Buckley Fellow.